moheebprojects/Premier-League-Analysis-using-FIFA-2023-Data/README.md

     Web Scraping 7 Premier league Squads from the Web

-In the premier_league_squad_web_scraping file, I web scraped information about all players in the football squad for each of the same 7 premier league squads 2023/24, that were chosen to carry out an Exploratory Data Analysis (EDA) on using FIFA 2023 player data.
+In the data_scraping file, I web scraped information about all players in the football squad for each of the same 7 premier league squads 2023/24, that were chosen to carry out an Exploratory Data Analysis (EDA) on using FIFA 2023 player data.
 Information I web scraped for each club from the official Premier League site included players first name, last name, position, squad number and nationality.
 This was achieved in the following steps:

 -	I first imported the necessary python libraries including “request” and “BeautifulSoup” for web scraping, “pandas” and "numpy" for data manipulation.